-Host: That's the key to overcoming stress because you're expecting a certain outcome and the thought, the thought that you have would have presented a certain outcome and outcome of course is different.
+Host: That's the key to overcoming stress because you're expecting a certain outcome and the thought, the thought that you have would have presented a certain outcome, and the outcome, of course, is different.
 Now that's leading to stress.
 You mentioned a three-tier approach.

 Dawn: Before you get to that let me add one more thing.
-Another way, another thought to put in there is “How might this be working in my favour?”
+Another way, another thought to put in there is “How might this be working in my favor?”

 Dawn: You’re welcome.